 The memory is established when the positive-sequence voltage stays above 80% of its nominal value for five power system cycles.
-For this reason it is important to ensure that the nominal secondary voltage of the VT is entered correctly under the SETTINGS $\$ SYSTEM SETUP $\Rightarrow$ AC INPUTS $\Rightarrow$ $\$ VOLTAGE BANK menu.
+For this reason it is important to ensure that the nominal secondary voltage of the VT is entered correctly under the SETTINGS SYSTEM SETUP \Rightarrow AC INPUTS \Rightarrow VOLTAGE BANK menu.

 Set MEMORY DURATION long enough to ensure stability on close-in reverse three-phase faults.
 For this purpose, the maximum fault clearing time (breaker fail time) in the substation should be considered.
 On the other hand, the MEMORY DURA-TION cannot be too long as the power system may experience power swing conditions rotating the voltage and current phasors slowly while the memory voltage is static, as frozen at the beginning of the fault.
-Keeping the memory in effect for too long may eventually cause maloperation of the distance functions.
+Keeping the memory in effect for too long may eventually lead to incorrect operation of the distance functions.